ElphysAlvarez01/SPY500-JobOpenings-in-AllSectors/README.md

 **Comparison with JOLTS:** Unemployment data exhibits relative stability compared to the overall Job Openings and Labor Turnover Survey (JOLTS) values, characterized by narrower bands throughout most periods.

-**COVID-19 Impact**
-- Around 2020, a sharp spike in unemployment changes deviated significantly beyond one standard deviation from the mean, reflecting the economic impact of the COVID-19 pandemic and the subsequent surge in unemployment rates across multiple sectors.
+**COVID-19 Impact:** Around 2020, a sharp spike in unemployment changes deviated significantly beyond one standard deviation from the mean, reflecting the economic impact of the COVID-19 pandemic and the subsequent surge in unemployment rates across multiple sectors.

 ![](images/unemployment_std.png)

 **Summary Std Analysis:**
-> - When there are large, sudden deviations (2001,2008,2020), the calculation of the standard deviation reflects this increased variability, making the bands wider in subsequent months.
+- When there are large, sudden deviations (2001,2008,2020), the calculation of the standard deviation reflects this increased variability, making the bands wider in subsequent months.
-> - As you can see, the volatility increases during or after recession periods.
+- As you can see, the volatility increases during or after recession periods.

 > **Job Openings vs. Unemployment:**
 A comparison of JOLTS and unemployment data reveals greater variability in job openings than in unemployment figures.
 This may be attributed to businesses prioritizing operational efficiency over growth during downturns, leading to reduced hiring while maintaining current workforce levels.
 Job openings are likely affected more rapidly than unemployment rates, which may only rise when absolutely necessary.